Ex-Catalan leader Puigdemont, a fugitive since 2017, returns to Spain. But then he vanishes again

 After his speech, in a cloak-and-dagger moment, Puigdemont went into an adjacent marquee tent.
 There, he hurried out of an exit and jumped into a waiting car that sped away, according to an Associated Press photographer who witnessed his departure.

-Catalan police arrested one of their own officers on charges of aiding Puigdemont’s getaway, the force’s press office told The Associated Press.
+Catalan police arrested one of their own officers on charges of aiding Puigdemont’s getaway, suspecting Puigdemont used the officer's private car, the force’s press office told The Associated Press.
 No further details were available.

-About three hours after Puigdemont vanished, Catalan police called off the manhunt without saying why.
+About three hours after Puigdemont vanished, Catalan police — called Mossos d’Esquadra — called off traffic checks without saying why, but later said they resumed them after a couple of hours.

+Officers initially held back from swooping to arrest Puigdemont out of concern the move might “cause public disorder,” a police statement said.
+Officers tried to stop the fleeing vehicle, but were unable to do so, it said, though it added that further arrests were expected.
+The statement didn't elaborate.

-The Catalan police force is called Mossos d’Esquadra and operates separately from Spain’s Policia Nacional.
+The Catalan police force operates separately from Spain’s Policía Nacional.
 At the time of the 2017 ballot, the Spanish government suspended the Mossos' chief and placed the force under investigation for failing to stop the vote.
 The chief and his staff were eventually exonerated.

-Authorities, who may have wanted to avoid confrontation with the crowd of several thousand separatist supporters, had set up a police cordon at the nearby regional parliament where Puigdemont was expected to go afterward.
+Authorities had set up a police cordon at the nearby regional parliament where Puigdemont was expected to go after his speech.

 Once Puigdemont had slipped away, roadside police units checked vehicles across the city of around 1.6 million people in an effort to nab him.
 The checks snarled city traffic.
 Police also checked vehicles heading on highways to neighboring France.